Peggy Cass: Television and stage

-Cass filled in as announcer on Jack Paar's late night talk show that aired in the 1970s on ABC.
+Cass was the announcer on Jack Paar's late night talk show, Jack Paar Tonite that aired in 1973 on ABC.

 In addition to her work with Paar, Cass's notable television work includes appearances on many game shows, on shows based mainly in New York City.
 She was a regular panelist on To Tell the Truth from 1960 through its 1990 revival, appearing in most episodes in the 1960s and 1970s.
 She was also a panelist on the pilot of the 1960s version of Match Game.

 On To Tell the Truth and other series, she often displayed near-encyclopedic knowledge of various topics and would occasionally question the logic of some of the "facts" presented on the program.
 Cass appeared on What's My Line? in 1963, and made several appearances on the $10,000 & $20,000 Pyramid hosted by Dick Clark from 1973 to 1980, as well as the nighttime version, which was titled The $25,000 Pyramid (1974–1979), hosted by her friend Bill Cullen.
 All three of these versions were taped in New York City.
 She also appeared in the late 1970s on Shoot for the Stars hosted by Geoff Edwards, which was another game show that partnered contestants with celebrities, also filmed in New York City.

 In 1983, she appeared in the New Amsterdam Theatre Company's concert staging of Kurt Weill and Ogden Nash's One Touch of Venus as Mrs. Kramer, with Susan Lucci as her daughter, as well as Lee Roy Reams, Ron Raines, and Paige O'Hara as the titular Venus.
 In the spring of 1991, she participated in a concert staging of Cole Porter's Fifty Million Frenchmen at New York City's French Institute Alliance Française as Mrs. Gladys Carroll, singing Porter's "The Queen of Terre Haute".

 In 1987, Cass was featured in the early Fox sitcom Women in Prison.
 Aside from sitcoms, she played the role of H. Sweeney on the NBC afternoon soap opera, The Doctors from 1978 to 1979.

 Cass appeared on the pilot episode of Major Dad on September 17, 1989.
 She portrayed Esther Nettleton, a civilian secretary working on the Marine base for Maj.
 John "Mac" MacGillis.